Have an Addicted Loved One? Here’s How to Seek Help [For You]

 To take the steps needed for help, loved ones can utilize many available tools:

-- Support Groups – Loved ones coming together to share their personal stories, words of encouragement, and tears is a fundamental piece in recovery for families.
-These groups consist of mothers, fathers, sons, daughters, aunts, uncles, and friends.
-Each member is there for the sole purpose of lifting each other up and helping addicts become sober.
+- Support Groups – Loved ones coming together to share their personal stories, words of encouragement, and tears are fundamental pieces in recovery for families.
+These groups include mothers, fathers, sons, daughters, aunts, uncles, and friends.
+Each member is there for the sole purpose of lifting each other and helping addicts become sober.
 An example of this is the Nar-Anon family and friends group.
 These groups are open to all who are or have experienced loving someone with an addiction.

-- Schools – This may not be a place one has thought of, but for children and teens who have a loved one with addiction, this could be a place of refuge.
-Guidance counselors could be a source of encouragement for teens and children as well as a guiding light to the right resources.
+- Schools – This may not be a place one has thought of, but for children and teens with a loved one with addiction, this could be a place of refuge.
+Guidance counselors could be a source of encouragement for teens and children and a guiding light to the right resources.
 Society cannot dismiss the need for children and teens to receive treatment.
 They are still developing emotional sensors and controls.
-With guidance and support, they will be more apt to talk about what they are feeling and process their situation better.
+With guidance and support, they will be more apt to talk about their feelings and process their situation better.

-- Rehabilitation Centers – Once a loved one has begun receiving treatment from a rehabilitation center, family members can receive treatment there as well.
-Rehab centers know how important it is to treat the whole family as well as the person.
-For example, A Better Today Recovery Services offers a family weekend workshop.
-This workshop is filled with literature and presentations to educate families with an addicted loved one.
-Best of all, families will spend a weekend with their loved one and other families going through the same struggles.
+- Rehabilitation Centers – Once a loved one has begun receiving treatment from a rehabilitation center, family members can also receive treatment there.
+Rehab centers know how important it is to treat the whole family and the person.

 These groups can help you understand what’s in store for the recovery process, how to deal with a relapse, and how to deal with the situation in a healthy manner.

 Support groups will help you better communicate with your loved ones once they are in the recovery process.